+The Annual & Sustainability Report is the primary vehicle for reporting on the financial performance of the Vancouver Airport Authority.
 The audited consolidated financial statements include financial information on the Vancouver Airport and the Authority's subsidiaries.
 The Authority has four main subsidiary companies.
 The first of these, Vancouver Airport Enterprises Ltd. ("VAEL"), holds 100% of the shares of YVR Project Management Ltd. ("YVRPM").
-The second subsidiary is Vancouver Airport Enterprises Ltd. - Templeton ("VAEL-Templeton"), which holds our 50% interest in the McArthurGlen Designer Outlet Vancouver Airport.
+The second subsidiary is Vancouver Airport Enterprises Ltd. -Templeton ("VAEL-Templeton"), which holds our 50% interest in the McArthurGlen Designer Outlet Vancouver Airport.
 The other 50% interest in the Designer Outlet is McArthurGlen, a well-known European outlet centre operator.
-The third subsidiary is Vancouver Airport Property Management LLP (VAPM), which was established to facilitate the management of a number of cargo and industrial properties on airport lands on Sea Island.
+The third subsidiary is Vancouver Airport Property Management LLP ("VAPM"), which was established to facilitate the management of cargo and industrial properties on airport lands on Sea Island.
 Finally, Vancouver Airport Authority (Hong Kong) Ltd. is the Authority's Asia office.
 It was incorporated in Hong Kong as a wholly owned subsidiary to facilitate operations and compliance with local regulations.

-The consolidated financial statements are also made public via publication in the annual reporting section of the Authority website with hard copies made available upon request.
-The Authority's significant accounting policies are set out in the notes to the financial statements.
+The consolidated financial statements include the Authority's significant accounting policies which are set out in the notes to the financial statements.
 The Authority's financial reporting meets or exceeds all applicable financial disclosure requirements.

-3.2 Purchasing
+3.2 Purchasing and Supply Management